d0m0l33/Paymaster-Demo/README.md

 2. **Direct Deposit**:
    Enter an amount and click "Deposit" to directly deposit funds to Alchemist from your wallet.

-3. **Sponsored Deposit**:
+3. **Sponsor Deposit**:
-   Click "Sponsor Deposit" to create a transaction where the sponsor pays the gas fees.
+   Click "Sponsor Deposit" to create a transaction where the sponsor pays the gas fees, deposits yeild tokens and sends signed in user the shares.
+   The sponsor account must be funded for this to work.

+4. **Sponsored Deposit with Smart Account Blocking**:
+   Click "Sponsor Deposit(Smart Account Blocked)" to create a transaction where the alchemist will block the deposit because the account is an EIP7702 smart account.
+   The sponsor account must be funded for this to be shown.

-4. **View Total Value**:
+5. **View Total Value**:
-   Click "Total Value" to see your current total value in the Alchemist protocol.
+   Click "Total Value" to see your current total value of shares in the Alchemist protocol.

 ## Development